-Higos offers travel insurance with no upper age limit and can also provide cover for people with existing or pre-existing medical conditions
+Higos offers travel insurance with an extensive age limit of 100 and can also provide cover for people with existing or pre-existing medical conditions

 Travel insurance is usually purchased as a standard combined package of covers designed to protect you from a variety of adverse events that could occur while you are on holiday.

 These typically include:

 - Providing some financial recompense if your trip is cancelled or curtailed due to circumstances beyond your control